Updated for 2020

 An important related metric is the conversion rate from page views to sales.
 If people view your product but don’t convert right away, there’s opportunity in the following days and weeks to re-engage and convert them.
 You should continue to closely monitor this metric after Prime Day, and how it compared to the prior year, to ensure you’re fully taking advantage of the extra eyeballs generated by the event.

 In addition to reviewing your sales on Amazon, it’s important to analyze your sales across all your retailers, online and in-store.
 With other retailers running their own deals to compete with Prime Day, the event drives increased website traffic and sales across e-commerce.
-And with the growing popularity of Buy Online Pickup In Store (BOPIS), those online purchases could be driving increased store visits that also lead to incremental sales.
+If consumers go to pick up online purchases in store, that could also lead to incremental sales.

 Importantly, you want to review sales across all channels in aggregate to understand whether Prime Day is benefiting Amazon at the expense of other channels, or whether your total sales are actually higher.
-Compare YoY sales for your entire business, as well as for each major channel that you sell through to determine if any cannibalization is happening, and how that impacts your margins.
+Compare sales for each major channel that you sell through to determine if any cannibalization is happening, and how that impacts your margins.